nxtwrld/aouros-www/AI_IMPLEMENTATION_GUIDE.md

 This guide documents the **current implementation status** of a modular, AI-driven medical document processing system that handles medical documents through dynamic section detection and processing.

-## ✅ CURRENT STATUS: 95-98% Complete Architecture
+## ✅ CURRENT STATUS: Production-Ready Core Architecture

-**PROGRESS**: We have successfully implemented a comprehensive modular section-based processing system with Universal Node Factory approach, multi-node orchestration, and complete workflow recording/replay capabilities.
-The system is now production-ready with advanced debugging and cost optimization features.
+**PROGRESS**: We have successfully implemented a comprehensive modular section-based processing system with Universal Node Factory approach, multi-node orchestration, complete workflow recording/replay capabilities, and full SSE integration.
+The system is production-ready for medical document processing with advanced debugging and cost optimization features.

 ### Core Philosophy Achieved